In 2024, the top 10% of earners owned roughly 66% of the total wealth in the United States, while the bottom 50% had 2.5%.

 When an individual joins a co-op, they contribute a certain amount of equity to the company.
 Equity varies from company to company, but the amount of goods or services that members buy typically determines how much equity they contribute.
 The more equity a member contributes, the more of the co-op they own.
 However, this does not translate to more control.

 With a traditional business format, the shareholders with the largest percentage of shares have control over the company.
 If an individual holds over 50%, they have the most control over that enterprise.
-In this business format, ownership and control are directly linked — whoever owns the most shares has the most power.
+Ownership and control are directly linked in this business format — whoever owns the most shares has the most power.

 2. Decision-Making

 In a cooperative, one member equals one vote.
 No matter how much equity you’ve invested in the company or how much of it you own, you still only have one vote when making company decisions.
-Equal ownership in cooperatives ensures one person does not have more control than another.
+Equal ownership in cooperatives ensures that no one person has more control.
 The co-op makes decisions based on the best interests of its members.

 3. Investment Requirements